For me, lasting shifts require balance.

 [Part 4] Manifest: Write present tense “I am” statements about your goals.

 An “I am” statement is a present tense statement that puts your success in the here and now.
-Example: “I am a best-selling author, talking about my book in the media and all over the world.”
+Example: “I am a best-selling author of multiple books, talking about my work in the media and all over the world.”
 (I’m affirming that one like crazy.)

 [Part 5] Pick Your Word: Create a one-word manifestation tool.

-Pick one word as a theme for the new year; one that expresses the spirit of all you want to manifest.
+Pick one word as a theme for your new year—one that expresses the spirit of all you want to manifest.
 Can’t think of a word?
-Look closely at your answers to Parts 2-4.
-Do you see a theme to your answers?
+Look closely at your answers in Parts 2-4.
+Do you see a theme running through your answers?
 Is there a quality you need to possess or a habit you need to develop to manifest a few or more of your desires?
 There’s your word!

 My word for last year was discernment.
-With every opportunity, I reminded myself, “If it’s not a hell yes, then it’s a no.” I forced myself to be mindful in all my decision-making.
+With every opportunity, I reminded myself, “If it’s not a hell yes (and not just because it’s outside of my comfort zone—that doesn’t count), then it’s a no.” I forced myself to be mindful in all my decision-making.

 Pick your word, print it out or draw it really big, and put it somewhere you can see it all the time.
 Heck, add some glitter and frame it.
 Manifesting is a huge friggin’ deal!